 “In Catholicism, the pint, the pipe and the Cross can all fit together.” — GK Chesterton

 Born and raised in the Atlanta area, Sarah Vabulas graduated from Saint Mary’s College at Notre Dame with a degree in Communications and a minor in Religious Studies.
 She worked for a Congressman in the United States House of Representatives for 3 years before realizing she could turn her social media addiction into a paying career.
-She works in social media & software consulting at a Fortune 100 company now, but after hours she’s a Catholic geek, homebrewer and beer connoisseur at Catholic Drinkie, where she blogs about living as a faithful young adult Catholic and about her pursuit for the perfect home-brewed beer.
+She works in the digital marketing software industry now, but after hours she’s a Catholic geek, homebrewer and beer connoisseur at Catholic Drinkie, where she blogs about living as a faithful young adult Catholic and about her pursuit for the perfect home-brewed beer.
 Sarah attends the Cathedral of Christ the King and serves as a lector at the 5pm Vigil Mass — come by and say hi sometime.
-She loves Notre Dame football, the Atlanta Braves, traveling, 80s music, her Longchamp messenger bag which has traveled the world with her, her Warby Parker glasses, Ray-Ban Wayfarers and purple Members Only jacket.
+She loves Notre Dame football, the Atlanta Braves, traveling, 80s music, Apple products and a few fashion accessories that never leave her side.
 She dreams of one day having a beer with the Pope or Cardinal Timothy Dolan.

 Purpose of Catholic Drinkie